Edit As You Wish: Video Caption Editing with Multi-grained User Control: Introduction

-We propose two benchmark datasets named VATEX-EDIT and EMMAD-EDIT to support the exploration of the novel VDEdit task.
+We collect two novel benchmark datasets named VATEX-EDIT and EMMAD-EDIT to support the exploration of the VCE task.
 The VATEX-EDIT dataset is automatically constructed from a large-scale video-text dataset VATEX~\cite{wang2019vatex} in the open domain.
-Meanwhile, to close the gap between research advances and real-life applications, we manually collect an e-commerce editing dataset called EMMAD-EDIT, which is more challenging with two characteristics: 1) long videos (average 27.1 seconds) and long captions (average $\sim$100 words); 2) domain knowledge needed to generate product-oriented video descriptions.
-Based on the two benchmark datasets, we propose a unified framework to handle multi-grained edit commands and design comprehensive evaluation metrics to measure the quality of edited captions, caption-command consistency, and caption-video alignment.
+Meanwhile, to close the gap between research advances and real-life applications, we manually collect an e-commerce editing dataset called EMMAD-EDIT, which is more challenging from two aspects: 1) longer videos (average 27.1 seconds) and longer captions (average $\sim$100 words); 2) external domain knowledge needed to generate product-oriented video descriptions.
+Based on the two benchmark datasets, we propose a specialized model, namely OPA, that converts the command triplet into a textual token sequence to alleviate heterogeneity among multi-grained commands.
+We demonstrate the feasibility of utilizing a unified framework to handle seven types of user commands.
+Moreover, we adopt two generalist Large Multimodal Models (LMMs) as a comparison to gain an in-depth understanding of the characteristics and challenges of the VCE task.

-In summary, the main contributions of this paper are: \parskip=0.1em \begin{itemize}[itemsep=0.1em,parsep=0em,topsep=0em,partopsep=0em,leftmargin=1em,itemindent=0.2em] \item To the best of our knowledge, we are the first to propose the video description editing task (VDEdit) and design the user command as a unified triplet format to express multi-grained user requests. \item To support the exploration of the VDEdit task, we collect two benchmark datasets from the open-domain and E-commerce domain, namely VATEX-EDIT and EMMAD-EDIT. \item We propose a unified framework to handle multi-grained user commands and design comprehensive metrics to evaluate caption fluency, caption-command consistency, and caption-video alignment.
+The main contributions of this paper are four-fold.
+1) To the best of our knowledge, we are the first to propose the VCE task to achieve \textit{multi-round} editing and design the user command as a triplet format to express \textit{multi-grained} user requests.
+2) We build two benchmark datasets from different domains, including the general domain (VATEX-EDIT) and commercial domain (EMMAD-EDIT), to facilitate the investigation of the VCE task.
+3) We develop an evaluation suite to assess the edited video description based on caption fluency, command-caption consistency, and video-caption alignment.
+4) We propose a unified specialist framework OPA and adapt two generalist LMM methods to initially tackle the task, followed by a comprehensive analysis.